Secure Code Warrior Survey Finds 86% of Developers Do Not View Application Security As a Top Priority

 April 2022 by Secure Code Warrior

-Only 29% of developers believe that writing vulnerability-free code should be prioritised

-Secure Code Warrior, the global, developer-driven security, released findings from its annual ‘The State of Developer-Driven Security’ 2022 survey, which found that developers’ actions and attitudes toward software security are in conflict.
+Secure Code Warrior released findings from its annual ‘The State of Developer-Driven Security’ 2022 survey, which found that developers’ actions and attitudes toward software security are in conflict.
 While many developers acknowledge the importance of applying a security-led approach in the software development lifecycle, 86% do not view application security as a top priority when writing code.

 The research found that more than half of the 1200 developers surveyed are unable to ensure that their code is protected from seven common vulnerabilities.
 This is a contributing factor to another major finding – that only 29% of developers believe the active practice of writing code free of vulnerabilities should be prioritised.